OSGeo/OSGeoLive-doc/en/quickstart/qgis_mapserver_quickstart.rst

 #.
 Open the `WMS URL <http://localhost/cgi-bin/qgis_mapserv?map=/home/user/world.qgs&SERVICE=WMS&VERSION=1.3.0&REQUEST=GetMap&BBOX=-91.901820,-180.000000,83.633800,180.000000&CRS=EPSG:4326&WIDTH=722&HEIGHT=352&LAYERS=10m_admin_0_countries&STYLES=default&FORMAT=image/png&DPI=96&TRANSPARENT=true>`_.

-   * You should see all world countries, this time rendered by QGIS mapserver.
+   * You should see all world countries, this time rendered by QGIS Server.

 What Next?
 ==========

-To learn more about QGIS mapserver, you can follow the blog articles of `Linfiniti <http://linfiniti.com/2010/08/qgis-mapserver-a-wms-server-for-the-masses/>`_ or `3LIZ <http://www.3liz.com/blog/rldhont/index.php/2010/12/03/355-qgis-mapserver-an-wysiwyg-open-source-wms-server>`_.
+To learn more about QGIS Server, you can follow the blog articles of `Linfiniti <http://linfiniti.com/2010/08/qgis-mapserver-a-wms-server-for-the-masses/>`_ or `3LIZ <http://www.3liz.com/blog/rldhont/index.php/2010/12/03/355-qgis-mapserver-an-wysiwyg-open-source-wms-server>`_.